carlosiglezb/bumpybot/README.md

-### Wireless Connection: hcrlab2 WiFi
+### Wireless Connection via hcrlab2 WiFi network

 On BumpyBot computer run
 `sudo wifi_mode.sh`

 For wireless connection, make sure to connect your remote computer to the hcrlab2 wireless network.
-You may access the BumpyBot computer by `ssh hcrl-bumpybot@192.168.52.35`
+You may access the BumpyBot computer by `ssh hcrl-bumpybot@192.168.50.35`

+This will disable hotspot if already running.

 ### Camera Launch